Nesvilab/FragPipe/README.md

 ## Download
 Download precompiled binaries from the [Releases](https://github.com/Nesvilab/FragPipe/releases/) section of this repository.
-The latest release is FragPipe v.
-9 (released Feabrurary 22, 2019).
+The latest release is FragPipe v.9 (02/22/2019).

 You will need to download MSFragger separately as described on the [MSFragger website](https://msfragger.nesvilab.org/).

 ## Documentation
 We are currently working on creating Tutorials for most commonly used workflows supported in FragPipe.

-For documentation on MSFragger (hardware requirements, search parameters, etc.), see MSFragger [Documentation Wiki page](https://github.com/Nesvilab/MSFragger/wiki).
+For documentation on MSFragger (search parameters etc.), see MSFragger [Documentation Wiki page](https://github.com/Nesvilab/MSFragger/wiki).

-For documentation on Philosopher see [Philosopher page](http://philosopher.nesvilab.org/).
+For documentation on Philosopher toolkit see [Philosopher page](http://philosopher.nesvilab.org/).

 ## Questions and Technical Support
 Please post all questions/bug reports regarding FragPipe on the [FragPipe GitHub page](https://github.com/Nesvilab/FragPipe).